-YEAR 9 STUDIO ARTS (ART MAKING AND EXHIBITING)
+YEAR 9 ART MAKING

-Students wishing to further develop their skills in artmaking through the exploration of art forms, materials and techniques and subject matter.
+Students wishing to further develop their skills in the area of artmaking through the exploration of material and techniques

-In Artmaking students make and respond to diverse forms of art, and design.
+In Artmaking students make and respond to diverse forms of art, craft, and design.
 Through engagement with traditional and emerging visual arts-making and critical practices, students explore and communicate meanings and messages relevant to their personal worlds and other worlds they encounter.
 Like all art forms, the visual arts have the capacity to engage, inspire and enrich all students, exciting the imagination and encouraging students to reach their creative and expressive potential.
 Learning in Artmaking involves students making and responding to artworks and drawing on the world as a source of ideas.
-Students develop skills, techniques, and processes, and use materials as they explore a range of forms, styles, and contexts.
+Students develop skills, techniques, and processes, and use materials as they explore a range of forms, styles and contexts.

 Students focus on the production of a folio of finished artworks.
-The folio shows the stages of the art process and documents the journey from initial ideas to finished artworks.
+The folio shows the personal and original developmental stages of the design process and documents the journey from initial ideas to finished artworks.
 The production of finished artworks is based on the practical application of various mediums.
 Students explore sources of inspiration, research artistic influences, develop individual ideas and explore a range of materials and techniques related to various themes.
-Students can explore a wide variety of mediums such as: paint, markers, collage, 3-Dimensional sculpture, clay, mixed-media, and printing.
+Students can explore a wide variety of mediums such as: paint, markers, collage, 3-Dimensional sculpture, clay, mixed-media and printing.